 A clever and crisp copy can do wonders in this section.
 And your customer may end up buying earrings that match the dress.

 Visitor Becomes Customer:

 Your visitor has now turned into a customer after the clever placement of sign-in buttons and buys now buttons.
 Once they are a customer, their journey now shifts from the website to the customer portal.
 A portal is a gateway between your CRM and your CMS; it’s a platform for your customers to interact with you and your organization.
-Its structure will completely depend on your customer journey and the CRM you have as a backend.
+Its structure will ultimately depend on your customer journey and the CRM you have as a backend.
 For example, most eCommerce giants have either Salesforce or Dynamics 365.
 In that case, you can look for a Dynamics 365 customer portal.

 In the portal, work on placing buttons that are not the CTA buttons.
-For example, place the ‘Return’ and ‘Exchange’ buttons below each item in an order list in your customer portal.
-So the customer can use them if they need it without having to use a chatbot, which then later connects them to your support staff.
+For example, set the ‘Return’ and ‘Exchange’ buttons below each item in an order list in your customer portal.
+So the customer can use them if they need it without having to use a chatbot tool, which then later connects them to your support staff.

 If you are selling electronic items, like cables, adapters, etc., make sure to add a segment for FAQs, safety guidelines, and more.
-Burying this information just on the section page or in the blog is not useful to your customers.
-A knowledge base is only effective if it actually ends up being useful when making a purchasing decision.
+Burying this information just on the section page or in the blog is not valuable for your customers.
+A knowledge base is only effective if it ends up being useful when making a purchasing decision.